shkuznetsov/gulp-minify-inline/README.md

 gulp-minify-inline is a [gulp](https://github.com/wearefractal/gulp) plugin to uglify inline scripts and minify inline styles.
 Works best with [gulp-minify-html](https://www.npmjs.org/package/gulp-minify-html).

+**This version introduces support for ES6 minification through `uglify-es` package.**

-Uses [cheerio](https://github.com/cheeriojs/cheerio) to parse HTML, [UglifyJS2](https://github.com/mishoo/UglifyJS2) to uglify JS code and [clean-css](https://github.com/jakubpawlowicz/clean-css) to minify CSS code.
+Uses [cheerio](https://github.com/cheeriojs/cheerio) to parse HTML, harmony branch of [UglifyJS2](https://github.com/mishoo/UglifyJS2/tree/harmony) to uglify JS code and [clean-css](https://github.com/jakubpawlowicz/clean-css) to minify CSS code.

+**Please note this is a major version update of the plugin, which includes significantly updated versions of `uglify-es` (v3.0.21) and `clean-css` (v4.1.4) npm packages.
+Options APIs of both packages have changed massively, please update your existing code accordingly, or use previous version of this package (v0.2.1).**

 ## Installation